About the Program:

 Rev. Rhetta is a board member of Earth Quaker Action Team and has worked as a spiritual anchor for Philly Thrive, PILOTS’ student organizers, MAYPOP, The New Economy Coalition and Protecting Our Waters.
 Some of her most meaningful work is mentoring and counseling activist leaders, encouraging self-care and what she calls a spiritual tool box to aid against despair, overwhelm and depression.

 Rev. Elizabeth Nguyen roots for the Wisconsin Badgers, lives in Boston, and is is learning all the time about courage, singing, cowardice and prayer.
-She is the Senior Strategist with Standing on the Side of Love.
+She is the Senior Strategist with Side with Love.
 She is a queer Vietnamese-American and proud Midwesterner.
 She organizes faith communities to support frontline justice work and has supported many campaigns over the years.
 She tries to honor what she has been taught through youth organizing, LGTBQ justice and abolition work.
 She supports the work of Unitarian Universalist Community Cooperatives, the Diverse Revolutionary Unitarian Universalist Multicultural Ministries, the Climate Disobedience Center, and Beantown Society as a board member.